 But if one accepts that rational conclusion, how then could reason refute the contention that what we perceive is not what is real, that the apparently effortless integration of this sense data by the mind is a coherent mimesis of reality precisely because it is created to be that way, a happy delusion of integralism of a chaotic external reality?
 For it is obviously naïve to imagine that our senses are reliable and neutral transmitters of the outside world, that the brain does not somehow assemble them before bringing them to our attention.
 Your eyes see more than this screen; your ears even now are hearing more than you notice.
 Hume had used causality as a prime example of the brain adding information to sense data, for no cause exists in reality without the brain to connect it to its effects.
 If I see a vee of six geese flying south for the winter, it is pretty obvious to us all that “flying south” is not something in that picture but rather is something my mind adds from previous knowledge.
 But carry that conclusion to its necessary implications and you will find that the number “six” is not part of the formation either.
 For that matter, neither is “formation” or “vee.”
 Hume’s momentous conclusion is this: every concept is added to experience by the mind, which without our awareness then constructs chains of conceptual interpretation occurring inside the perceptual wall, not in the world.
 But how can that happen if the mind contains only what the senses send to it?
 Where do concepts originate?
 When and how do they originate?
 The Enlightenment could only respond to that question with tabula rasa and a posteriori experience as determinative.

 And, I wish to add to Kant’s examination an entirely different sort of automata.
 How do we become aware that this object, that sound — indeed, the composited reality that mind provides — is now offering options for preference in a seamless transition of preconscious focus from the truth of this experience to its potential goods?
 I barely begin to process a circumstance before options to exploit it pop unbidden into my head.
-How does my mind know to not only show me a unified reality but simultaneously to show me what goods I can draw from it?
+How does my mind know not only to show me a unified reality but simultaneously to show me what goods I can draw from it?

 Obviously, this sorting and assembling, this active construction, must take place before we become aware of any one moment of sensation.
 Therefore, Kant concluded, it had to happen preconsciously and continually, a kind of low hum of the human operating system working beneath the threshold of awareness to make the world sensible.
 In the computer analogy, our minds confront an experience the way a computer confronts its processor between the time it is turned on and the home screen flashes.
 Then it continues to paint and present its picture of reality without conscious attention.
 In every moment of experience, our minds are humming away, tidying up and straightening all the nooks and crannies of sensation so as to make it intelligible to reflection as a prelude to exploiting its possibilities.
 Kant termed this preconscious programming pure reason, and our subsequent conscious use of its products practical reason.
 So it seems only natural that every effect has a cause and the world operates according to predictable principles of quantity, relation, dependence, contingency, and necessity because we need these concepts to make use of what “reality” offers.
 Remember your confusion upon seeing a convincing magic trick, that moment of suspension and disbelief?
 Such a trick assaults the customary category of pure reason Kant called possibility and impossibility, so for an instant the brain refuses to process an experience that it cannot categorize.
 Another such example is the ubiquitous sensation of awe that respondents say interrupts the everyday mining of context for utility (see “Awe”).

 Kant’s Critique of Pure Reason confronts the thousands of questions that logically derive from this thesis, but the one I wish to focus upon is the one we must always ask of any truth claim: “How do you know this is true?”
 The neurological evidence certainly could not prove his thesis in his day, nor can it prove it now.
 Kant’s analysis is actually too speculative ever to be warranted by empirical evidence, not because it cannot be proved true but because it cannot be shown to be false.
 It fails Karl Popper’s famous falsifiability test for any scientific claim.
 This is not fatal, though, because it never was intended to be proved scientifically.
 Kant disqualified such a possibility by insisting that pure reason’s operations precede perceptual consciousness.
-The regulated percepts that science requires are pure reason’s products and can only be known in the a posteriori experiment or observation allow practitioners to manipulate them.
+The regulated percepts that science requires are pure reason’s products and can only be known in the a posteriori experiment or observation that allows practitioners to manipulate them.
 Kant argued that pure reason is the stuff that allows the hypothesis to be stated, its raw materials.
-It is the ore from which consciousness is hammered out.
+It is the ore from which consciousness is refined.
 That disqualifies it from scientific proof.
 Unless he could find some other way to warrant his conclusion, Kant’s entire thesis of pure reason must remain only a brilliant supposition.

 Nor could Kant appeal to less convincing modes of verification.
 It would also not be possible for expertise to demonstrate its truth or falsity, for expertise relies upon a conscious examination of repeated experiences that are varied enough to be evaluated (see “Expertise”).
 Just the same objection applies to simple competence, which operates in an even more uncertain environment with even greater variety of studied experiences.
 With empiricism, expertise, and competence eliminated, the stronger truth tests are thus made unavailable to Kant’s use.
 And despite his towering reputation even in his own day, he would surely be horrified if we tried to set him up as the cartographer of reason based purely upon his authority.
 Everything Kant stood for would reject such a fragile kind of “proof” of his analysis (see “Authority, Trust, and Knowledge”).

 We seem to be left with the weakest and most contentious truth test of all, yet it is also the one we most frequently apply, not because it is good but because it is easy.
 That test is undistilled experience, quick and dirty analysis of unique situations producing the most unverifiable kind of knowing.
 But this is nothing like Kant’s project.
 Anyone who has read his works immediately grasps that Kant is not discussing any one experience but rather the categorical similarities among all of them conceptualized abstractly, and his thinking is surely neither quick nor dirty but is as pristine as pure conceptualizing can be.
-Pure reason seemed as resistant to proof as any metaphysical fancy and with it any hope of justifying a priori knowledge.
+Pure reason seemed as resistant to proof as any metaphysical fancy and with it resistant to any hope of justifying a priori knowledge.

 A FAILED TRANSCENDENTAL ARGUMENT